 The Level 1 Course provides everyone with the opportunity to learn about the key areas of anti-doping such as prohibited substances and methods, Therapeutic Use Exemptions, doping control and whereabouts.
 The interactive course comprises of six modules and an assessment.
 Total time to complete this course is approximately 70 minutes.

 The Level 2 Course is for athletes and support personnel who need to stay up to date on the latest information on anti-doping.
 This course is updated annually to reflect current trends in anti-doping.
 A certificate is issued upon completion and expires on 31st December each year.
 Pre-requisite for this course is the successful completion of the Level 1 course.

-Follow this link to access these courses: ASADA Courses
+Follow this link to access these courses: SIA Courses

-ASADA has launched a new online course specifically focused on Whereabouts.
+This online course is specifically focused on Whereabouts.

 The course has been designed to help athletes and their support teams understand what Whereabouts is, and what it means to be placed on a Registered Testing Pool (RTP) or Domestic Testing Pool (DTP).

 The importance of whereabouts to prevent and detect doping